Out of State Employees

 • No.

 Note: This guidance assumes out-of-state remote work only occurs during the Summer semester.
-Additional out-of-state work performed within the same calendar year will require preapproval of the Dean and the Out of State Workers review committee.
+Additional out-of-state work performed within the same calendar year will require preapproval of the Dean and the Out of State Workers review committee

 • Yes.